 Predictive electrical maintenance (PdM) is a forward-thinking approach that uses data analysis and advanced tools to identify potential problems within electrical systems before they become critical failures.
 It goes beyond traditional "time-based" preventive maintenance, where equipment is serviced at predetermined intervals regardless of its actual condition.

-- Reduced Downtime: By addressing issues before they cause complete breakdowns, PdM minimises equipment downtime, ensuring smooth operation and maximising productivity.
+- Reduced Downtime: By solving problems before they escalate, PdM cuts equipment downtime, ensuring smooth operations and boosting productivity.

-- Improved Budgeting: PdM allows for informed maintenance budgeting.
-Instead of a reactive, "fix-it-when-it-breaks" approach, resources can be allocated for targeted repairs based on actual equipment needs.
+- Improved Budgeting: PdM facilitates smarter budgeting.
+Instead of a reactive, fix-it-when-it-breaks method, resources are allocated for targeted repairs based on the actual needs of the equipment.

 Here are some examples of the specialised tools used in PdM: